Clare County Council – Sports & Recreation Unit – Active Ennis/Kilrush Privacy Notice

 - Obtained lawfully, fairly and in a transparent manner

 - Obtained for only specified, explicit and legitimate purposes

-- Adequate, relevant and limited to what is necessary for the purpose for which it was
+- Adequate, relevant and limited to what is necessary for the purpose for which it was obtained

 - Recorded, stored accurately and securely and where necessary kept up to date

-- Kepy only for as long as is necessary for the purposes for which it was obtained
+- Kept only for as long as is necessary for the purposes for which it was obtained.

 - Kept in a form which permits identification of the data subject

 - Processed only in a manner that ensures the appropriate security of the personal data including protection against unauthorised or unlawful processing.